malorgith/clogger/src/examples/README.md

 * Binary name: `clogger_example_simple`

 # stress_test.c
-Creates multiple threads that each create a `logger_id` and send multiple messages to the logger.
+Creates multiple threads that each create a `logid_t` and send multiple messages to the logger.
 Intended to test the performance of the logger.
 * Build option: `CLOGGER_BUILD_EXAMPLE_STRESS`
 * Binary name: `clogger_example_stress`